WeiHao1998/AFFiNE/README.md

 **Multimodal AI partner ready to kick in any work**

 - Write up professional work report?
 Turn an outline into expressive and presentable slides?
 Summary an article into a well-structured mindmap?
 Sorting your job plan and backlog for tasks?
 Or... draw and code prototype apps and web pages directly all with one prompt?
-With you, AFFiNE AI pushes your creativity to the edge of your imagination.
+With you, Zebra AI pushes your creativity to the edge of your imagination.

 **Local-first & Real-time collaborative**